AlexJinyuLiu/CSC207_Trader_Project/phase1/README.txt

         If a user borrowed an item that make their borrowed greater than or equal to their lent, admin will be alerted of this and has the option to freeze that user.
         - ItemValidationAlert (A user has sent a request for their item to be added to their inventory)
-        - ReportAlert (A EntityPack.User has been reported by another user, freeze them) If a user did show up to a trade that was accepted by both parties, the other user can report them.
+        - ReportAlert (A User has been reported by another user, freeze them) If a user did show up to a trade that was accepted by both parties, the other user can report them.
 Admin must accept this report for it to count towards incomplete trades.
 A user will be frozen if the admin approves a report that puts their incomplete transactions over the threshold.